 - If you are not sure if your material can be posted on the website, use the following two pdf checklists compiled by the NC State Libraries to see if your material complies with copyright law: Basic Checklist and Expanded Checklist.

 - If you have further questions regarding the use of copyrighted material for an academic website, please contact: firstname.lastname@example.org

 Shorter items placed on reserve are generally scanned and placed on e-reserve (or linked there directly, if available electronically).
-E-reserves are accessed through "Course Reserves" in Quest, which can be linked to a Blackboard Vista site for convenience.
+E-reserves are accessed through "Course Reserves" in Quest, which can be linked to the LMS course for convenience.
 Further questions about copyright, length of readings and best time-frames for processing material through e-reserves should be directed to the reserves desk.